Fang people: History

 The Fang people are relatively recent migrants into Equatorial Guinea, and many of them moved from central Cameroon in the 19th century.

 Early ethnologists conjectured them to be Nilotic peoples from the upper Nile area.
 The people of Modern-day Gabon, and the Fang themselves have a commonly shared belief that the Fang, as well as their language, are not Bantu.
 Scholars such as Cheikh Anta Diop support this claim.
 Opponents of the claim typically rely on linguistic studies.
 A combination of evidence now places them to be of Bantu origins who began moving back into Africa around the seventh or eighth century possibly because of invasions from the north and the wars of sub-Saharan Africa.
 Their migration may be related to an attempt to escape the violence of slave raiding by the Hausa people, but this theory has been contested.
 Using glottochronology, historians have situated Proto-Fang speakers in the Southern Cameroon rainforest more than 4,000 years ago.

-The Fang people were victims of the large trans-Atlantic and trans-Saharan slave trades between the 16th and 19th centuries.
-They were stereotyped as cannibals by slave traders and missionaries, in part because human skulls and bones were found in open or in wooden boxes near their villages, a claim used to justify violence against them and their enslavement.
-When their villages were raided, thousands of their wooden idols and villages were burnt by the slave raiders.
-Later ethnologists who actually spent time with the Fang people later discovered that the Fang people were not cannibalistic, the human bones in open and wooden boxes were of their ancestors, and were Fang people's method of routine remembrance and religious reverence for their dead loved ones.
+They were stereotyped as cannibals by explorer and missionaries, in part because human skulls and bones were found in open or in wooden boxes near their villages, a claim used to justify violence against them and their enslavement.
+When their villages were raided, thousands of their wooden idols and villages were burnt by the colonial administration.
+Later ethnologists who actually spent time with the Fang people later discovered that the Fang people were not cannibalistic: the human bones in open and wooden boxes were of their ancestors, and were Fang people's method of routine remembrance and religious reverence for their dead loved ones.

 Society and culture

 A head dress of the Fang people with embedded artwork.

 They have a patrilineal kinship social structure.
 The villages have been traditionally linked through lineage.
 They are exogamous, particularly on the father's side.
 Polygamy was accepted in the culture of the Fang people.
-The independence of villages from each other is notable, and they are famed for their knowledge of animals, plants and herbs in the equatorial forests they live in.
+The independence of villages from each other is notable, and they are famed for their knowledge of the animals, plants, and herbs in the equatorial forests in which they live.
 They are traditionally farmers and hunters, but became major cocoa farmers during the colonial era.

 Under French colonial rule, they converted to Christianity.
-However, after independence their interest in their own traditional religion, called Biere, also spelled Byeri, has returned, and many practice syncretic ideas and rites.
-One of the syncretic traditions among Fang people is called Bwiti, a monotheistic religion that celebrates Christian Easter but over four days with group dancing, singing and psychedelic drinks.
+However, since independence, their interest in their own traditional religion, called Biere, also spelled Byeri, has returned, and many practice syncretic ideas and rites.
+One of the syncretic traditions among Fang people is called Bwiti, a monotheistic religion that celebrates Christian Easter but over four days with group dancing, singing, and psychedelic drinks.

-The art works of Fang people, particularly from wood, iron and steatite, are regionally famous.
-Their wooden masks and idol carvings are on display at numerous museums of the world.